harmlessprince/weather-ai-assessment/README.md

 # WeatherAI Alert Subscription Service

+WeatherAI Alert Subscription Service is a small alerting system for farmers managing weather risk across multiple farms or plots.
+A farmer can subscribe an email address to different farm locations, choose the alert types that matter for each location, and review alerts tied back to the subscription that triggered them.

-This project consumes WeatherAI forecast data, turns raw weather fields into actionable alert events, stores those events, and delivers or logs notifications for subscribed users.
+The backend integrates with WeatherAI forecast data, normalizes raw weather fields into alert signals, evaluates those signals against configurable rules, suppresses duplicate alerts, persists alert history, and delivers or logs notifications.
+The implementation is intentionally compact, but it shows the parts that matter for a real alerting workflow: API consumption, quota-aware polling, deduplication, durable records, and a delivery boundary that can later support stronger notification channels.

-The assessment brief asked for a simple implementation that integrates WeatherAI APIs and shows architectural approach, API consumption, and problem-solving velocity.
-I built the core as a small NestJS backend because the interesting part of the problem is not only calling `/v1/forecast`; it is deciding how to use a limited API budget safely, how to avoid duplicate alerts, and how to keep the notification layer replaceable when SMS/USSD is not available on the free plan.

 I also included a lightweight client application for demo purposes.
-The client makes the use case easier to inspect: a farmer can save an email address, create subscriptions for multiple farms or plots, choose the alert types that matter for each location, manually trigger a poll for a subscription, and view alert history per farm.
-The UI is intentionally simple; it exists to make the backend workflow visible without requiring the reviewer to replay the whole journey through curl.
+The UI is not the core of the assessment; it exists so you can experience the farmer workflow quickly without piecing the journey together from curl commands.

 ## Live Deployment

 - Client: https://taofeeq-weather-ai.netlify.app/
 - Backend API: https://weather-ai.taoforge.org

-## What This App Does
+## Demo Walkthrough

+The fastest way to evaluate the project is through the deployed client:

+1. Open the client and enter an email address for the farmer.
+2. Create subscriptions for one or more farms using labels and coordinates.
+3. Choose alert types per farm, such as heavy rain, frost, storm, heat, or wind.
+4. Trigger a manual poll for a subscription during the demo.
+5. View alert history for the selected farm subscription.

+The same workflow is available through the API examples below.
+The client is only a demo surface; the backend remains the source of truth for subscriptions, polling, alert evaluation, notification logging, and alert history.

+## Use Case Flow

 1. A farmer subscribes an email address to one or more farm locations.
 2. Each farm subscription can track its own alert types, such as heavy rain, frost, storm, heat, or wind.